Onkar-Unde/SpaceShooter-Game/README.md

 # SpaceShooter-Game
 Welcome to the Space Shooter game, a classic arcade-style shooter set in outer space!
-This game is developed using [insert programming language/engine], and it's designed for enthusiasts who enjoy the thrill of blasting through waves of enemy spacecraft.
+This game is developed using Html,Css,javaScript(quadtree) and it's designed for enthusiasts who enjoy the thrill of blasting through waves of enemy spacecraft.

 Features: